 Common questions asked concerning the RBS- First Active Solicitor Panel

-I am buying a house and require a conveyancing solicitor in London who is on the RBS- First Active conveyancing.
-Can you recommend a local firm?
+I am planning to acquire a flat and need a conveyancing solicitor in London who is on the RBS- First Active conveyancing.
+Could you point me in the right direction as regards a firm?

 Our service is a directory service for firms who wish to be listed as being on the approved conveyancing panel for RBS- First Active .
 We don’t recommend any particular firm.